ProjectRecommend/docs/design-docs/DesignDocument.md

 #### based  on user actions

-- **Play** - Play takes *SongID* from selected song in UI and Goes to *LocalStorage*, fetches data including absolute path to Music file. it also goes to *ReadMetaData* and Reads the MetaData for that Same SongID, after both returns we play the song.
+- **TriggerPlaySequence** - TriggerPlaySequence takes *SongID* from selected song in UI and Goes to *LocalStorage*, fetches data including absolute path to Music file. it also goes to *ReadMetaData* and Reads the MetaData for that Same SongID, after both returns we play the song.

     - For recommendation we *ReadCache* for that song, if we have a Cache hit, we will populate the Recommend song list.
-    - If there is a Cache miss we *FetchRelevantSong* based on metadata of given song.
+    - We store a flag in our local storage that tells us whether the metadata has been updated or not.
-    - if we find that MetaData of song is not updated then we *FetchMetaDataFromMusicBrainz* and Update the metadata and Continue with process.
+    - If we find that MetaData of song is not updated then we *FetchMetaDataFromMusicBrainz* and Update the metadata of the song.
+    - We then *FetchRelevantSong* based on metadata of given song that we had updated either earlier or just now.
     - After MetaData Check/Update and after fetching *RelevantSongs*, we will run our pre-trained Classifier (*Predict* function) to recommend songs.
-    - we will take that result and Write it to Cache with *WriteCache* and return that data back to Play call to populate Recommend song list.
+    - We will take that result and write it to Cache with *WriteCache*.

+- **Play** - Play takes the songID of the song and simply plays it.
+This function is called just after the TriggerPlaySequence function.
+This function only makes sure to play the song.
+This is separated from the TriggerPlaySequence function because that fucntion is only involved getting the recommendations for a particular song.

 - **Pause** - if a song is currently playing it pauses that song on that position.
     - It waits for the response from the **controlMusic** function of the **music palyer** module.
 Its return type is *boolean* and will return *true* if *pause* action is successful.

 - **Stop** - If a song is currently playing then it will stop it and set the position to start. if a song is already paused then it will set it's position in start.
     - Similar to the *pause* action.
-Waits for an asynchronous response from the *controlMusic* function.
 Return type is also *boolean*, that is, returns *true* if a track is stopped successfully.

-- **next song** - it will take the SongID of currently playing Song and Calls the *Play* with SongID of song that is next song of playing song in UI
+- **next song** - it will take the SongID of currently playing Song and Calls the *Play* with SongID of song that is next under the UI view.

     - As soon as the user requests the *next song*, *nextSong* will be invoked at first, and the *play* method will be called internally, which will take the *song ID* of the current song as its argument, and will pick up the song that is next to the current one(**Note** - If *shuffle* is enabled, it will randomly pick up any song from the entire playlist.). *play* method will also return a boolean, but that will be used for internal decisions, **only**.
 Final response will contain only the output of *nextSong* method.
     - Since the *play* method is getting invoked here, all the actions associated with it will get executed too, as described in the *play* section.